 And, go with what you can find in the store -- if there's only white rice, go for it!

 No pressure here.

 10 Nutrient-Rich Foods to Stock in Your Cupboards

 Canned and jarred tomatoes (look for low sodium if available)

 Canned fruit (packed in water or juice) and dried fruit (e.g. prunes, apricots)

-Whole grains (e.g. brown rice, barley, oats)
+Grains (go with whole grains if you can: e.g. brown rice, barley, oats)

 Canned and dried beans, peas, lentils (e.g. black beans, chickpeas, red lentils)

 Shelf-stable boxes of milk (or plant-based beverage), evaporated milk or powdered milk

 In addition, stock basic ingredients like baking items (e.g. flour, wheat bran, sugar, cocoa, salt, baking soda), oils (canola, olive, avocado), broth/stock, condiments, spices, vinegars and garlic.